-Net sales less Cost of sales (Contribution margin) at Engineered Products for the three and six months ended April 30, 2012 compared to the same period of last year improved by \$6.1 million and \$14.8 million, respectively, including Edgetech's contribution of \$4.7 million and \$9.8 million, respectively.
-Net sales less Cost of sales as a percent of Net sales for the six months ended April 30, 2012 is higher than the same 2011 period (with and without acquisitions) even with the weak market and pressure on volume.
-Increased revenues, combined with pricing initiatives, cost controls and productivity improvements strengthened margins.
+Net sales less Cost of sales (Contribution margin) at Engineered Products for the three and nine months ended July 31, 2012 compared to the same period of last year improved by \$2.4 million and \$17.3 million, respectively.
+The increase in contribution margin for the third quarter 2012 over the third quarter 2011 is predominately due to the higher vinyl extrusion sales in 2012.
+Approximately one-third of the improvement in contribution margin for the nine months ended July 31, 2012 compared to the same 2011 period is from the rise in vinyl extrusion sales while approximately half of the increase is related to a full nine months of Edgetech sales in 2012 compared to four months of Edgetech business during the same 2011 period.
+Net sales less Cost of sales as a percent of Net sales for the nine months ended July 31, 2012 is higher than the same 2011 period even with the weak market and pressure on volume.
+Increased revenues, combined with pricing initiatives, cost controls, productivity improvements, warranty benefits and 2011 purchase accounting costs strengthened margins.
 One such pricing initiative was the oil-based raw material surcharge initiated May 1, 2011 at Truseal, one of the Company's insulating glass spacer operations.
 The surcharge helped Truseal offset the higher cost of butyl, a key raw material of the business that is highly correlated to the price of oil.
 In 2011, Quanex consolidated facilities in Kent, Washington and closed a facility in The Dalles, Oregon.
-Of the \$3.1 million in 2011 plant consolidation costs, \$1.3 million is recognized in Cost of sales benefiting the six month margin comparison.
-The six months ended April 30, 2011 also includes \$2.1 million of warranty reserve costs which contributed to the year over year improvement in margins.
+Of the \$3.1 million in 2011 plant consolidation costs, \$1.3 million is recognized in Cost of sales benefiting the nine month margin comparison.
+The three and nine months ended July 31, 2012 include a warranty benefit of \$0.8 million from a change in warranty estimate for pre-existing warranties due to a decline in claims experience.
+The nine months ended July 31, 2011 reflects a \$2.1 million charge to increase the warranty reserve estimate associated with a legacy product that Quanex discontinued some years ago, which also contributed to the year over year improvement in margins.
+Because the establishment of the warranty reserve is an inherently uncertain process involving estimates of the number of future claims and the cost to settle claims, the Company's ultimate losses may differ from the warranty reserve and future adjustments to the reserve may be necessary.
+Finally, 2011 results were negatively impacted by \$0.7 million and \$1.6 million of additional noncash Cost of goods sold during the three and nine months ended July 31, 2011, respectively, due to the increased value of inventory sold from applying purchase accounting to the Edgetech inventory acquired.